 Addiction is a full-fledged disease.
 It affects the brain, putting it in the same category as other mental illnesses in need of medical treatment and counseling.
 Addiction is not a weakness, and it is not a moral failing by the person affected; it is a disease that the individual needs to be healed of.

 Because no two drug addictions are the same, there is no such thing as an effective “cookie cutter” approach to beat addiction.
 There are numerous factors to take into account as well as many effective therapies and approaches to consider.
-The length of the program, its scope, the type of follow-up required, and many other considerations are all things to be taken into account when finding the right drug rehab facility.
+The length of the program, its scope, the type of follow-up an individual needs, and many other considerations are things to take into account when finding the right drug rehab facility.

 Inpatient or Outpatient